SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 * __Relations__ create relationships with other objects on your profile, which will result in them being listed on the Research page.
-This page is shown when somebody clicks the title of the research on your profile.

 ### Grouping

-When you create a set or exposition the new objects will appear in default groupings ("Sets" and "Expositions").
-If you are invited to one by another RC user, they will appear under "Expositions (collaborated).
+Default groupings: When you create a set or exposition the new objects will appear in default groupings ("Sets" and "Expositions").
+If you are invited to one by another RC user, they will appear under "Expositions (collaborated)".

+Custom grouping: You can also create your own groupings.
 To add a new grouping click [ add grouping ] and enter the name of the grouping.
 You can sort your objects within a grouping, arrange the groupings themselves and move object between groups via drag and drop.
 Click and drag a grouping itself to change the order of the groups.